Found January 09, 2013 on

 The Luxembourg rider, in Australia for the Tour Down Under, said ''I don't think (Armstrong) goes there to say he's innocent and that he didn't do anything.
 It's been many years.
 For him it's not...

-Lance Armstrong has agreed to a tell-all interview with Oprah Winfrey, prompting speculation that he will address allegations that he used performance-enhancing drugs during his cycling career with something other than a flat denial.
-What a classy way to come out.-TO
+If anyone can do it, it’s Oprah Winfrey.
+Cycling star Lance Armstrong has agreed to a tell-all interview with Oprah where he will address allegations that he used performance-enhancing drugs during his cycling career.
+According to a release posted on Oprah’s website, it’s the first interview with Armstrong since his [...]

 World sport's highest court has denied Russian cycling team Katusha's urgent request for temporary top-tier status this season.